Anarchism in Vietnam

-Anarchism in Vietnam first emerged in the early twentieth century, as Vietnamese radicals such as Phan Bội Châu and Nguyễn An Ninh became exposed to strands of anarchism in Japan, China and France.
-The spread of anarchism through Vietnam was responsible for an increase in violence against the colonial authorities, inspired by the principle of propaganda of the deed, but it also brought humanism to revolutionary circles of its time.
-Anarchism reached its apex in Vietnam during the 1920s, but it soon began to lose its influence with the introduction of Marxism-Leninism and the beginning of the Vietnamese communist movement.
+Anarchism in Vietnam first emerged in the early 20th century, as the Vietnamese, through demonstrations, strikes and armed insurrection, continued their struggle against the French colonial government and its puppet feudal dynasty.
+Some popular anti-colonial figures such as Phan Bội Châu and Nguyễn An Ninh were exposed to strands of anarchist thought in Japan, China, and France.
+But in the course of the 1920s and 30s, such influence these may have had upon popular movements were more than countered by the Marxism-Leninism of the emerging Vietnamese communist movement.
+In recent years, Anarchist ideas in Vietnam has attracted new adherents.

 History

 The roots of anarchism in Vietnam lay in the early resistance to French colonial rule, organized among various secret societies.
 Among these were the Heaven and Earth Society, which in 1884 had assassinated a colonial collaborator in Saigon.
 Other attacks against the French colonial authorities included the Cần Vương movement, which attempted to overthrow the French during the late 1880s, the Hanoi Poison Plot, in which indigenous Vietnamese troops attempted to assassinate the entire French garrison in the Citadel of Hanoi, as well as subsequent anti-colonial uprisings in Cochinchina and Tonkin.

 Official French colonial publications implied that these Vietnamese secret societies and religious sects could be easily coopted by revolutionaries, due to their status as indigenous methods of organizing, echoing Mikhail Bakunin's claim that social bandits were "instinctive revolutionaries".